 This shouldn’t be considered a make-or-break factor to consider when looking to purchase a Bluetooth Transmitter.
 However, one must remember that while many Bluetooth transmitters offer dual-link connectivity (two devices connected at once) the same form of audio codec (usually aptX, aptX-LL, or aptX HD) may not be available for both dual and single-use, thus degrading audio quality when more than one device is linked to the transmitter.

 while many Bluetooth transmitters offer dual-link connectivity, the audio codec may not support it, thus degrading audio quality when more than one device is linked to the transmitter.

 When using your Bluetooth Audio Transmitter for TV, the speakers that are either built-in or externally wired to your television will be inactive.
 Some users may desire the ability to toggle between their wireless speakers or headphones and the wired or onboard speakers.
 A bypass button on the Bluetooth Transmitter provides easy switching.

-Unfortunately, this is not available on all units and you may be forced to shut down the Bluetooth transmitter and then re-pair the devices again when wireless connections are needed again.
+Unfortunately, this is not available on all units.
+You may be forced to shut down the Bluetooth transmitter and then re-pair the devices when wireless connections are needed.

-This is mostly a preferential aspect, and depends greatly on the device in question, as some units support hassle-free pairing and connections (some even pair automatically by accessing a memory bank of previously paired devices) while others require a re-entering of pin codes.
+This is mostly a preferential aspect and depends greatly on the device in question, as some units support hassle-free pairing and connections (some even pair automatically by accessing a memory bank of previously paired devices).
+In contrast, others require a re-entering of pin codes.

-While all the devices on our list are incredibly user-friendly and easy to set up or pair (some even connect themselves, or remember previously established connections), some users may face problems from time to time.
-Here are some frequently encountered Bluetooth issues, and their solutions.
+While all the devices on our list are incredibly user-friendly and easy to set up or pair (some even connect themselves or remember previously established connections), some users may face problems occasionally.
+Here are some frequently encountered Bluetooth issues and their solutions.